sfraser-dev/python-data-analysis-projects-notebooks/README.md

 Note: Use the "ipykernel" (IPython kernel) package if want a virtual environment for the notebook.

-Note: VSCode implementations of these notebook projects can be viewed here: <https://github.com/sfraser-dev/python-data-analysis-projects>
+Note: Click [here](https://github.com/sfraser-dev/python-data-analysis-projects) to view VSCode implementations of these notebook projects.